ICS 31/32/33 TA Guide

 - Check your electronic mail frequently.
 We will announce meetings, schedule changes, new policies, and so on; your students will suffer if you don't have the up-do-date information.
 Get into this habit now, and keep it throughout the quarter.

 - Mark your calendar for the afternoons and evenings following the midterm(s) and final exam.
-We will get together and do all the grading of all the exams at that single time; things go fastest and most smoothly that way.
-TAs and the instructor will meet again the morning after the final exam to set the final grades.
+We will get together and do all the grading of all the exams and recording the scores at that single time; things go fastest and most smoothly that way.
+TAs and the instructor will meet again the day after the final exam to set the final grades.
 Every TA must do his or her part for this process to run smoothly.
 In particular, this means that all of your labs must be graded and recorded in the EEE GradeBook the day before the final exam.
 Since you know this now, please arrange your own exam studying and travel schedule to accommodate these constraints.

 - TAs should take attendance in lab for the first week or two.
 If someone enrolled doesn't show up to either of the first two section meetings, we may require them to drop to make room for others; thus we must have accurate records of who was there.
 You can get a roster from EEE.
 If students add the course late, keep a record of when they added (so we don't penalize them for not doing quizzes and partner evaluations from before they enrolled).